mozartmariz/S-D/README.md

-Brazilian Fuel Market Analysis: Supply & Demand Dynamics

-A data-driven study of gasoline, ethanol, and diesel trends in Brazil

 📌 Overview
 This project analyzes the national supply and demand trends of Brazil’s fuel market (2012–2024), focusing on:

-            ⛽ Gasoline
+✔  ⛽ Gasoline

-            🌱 Ethanol
+✔  🌱 Ethanol

-            🚛 Diesel
+✔  🚛 Diesel

 Key questions addressed: